BULL SALE

 (b) >50% normal sperm for bulls used in multiple sire matings

-Look for the BULLCHECK™ logo in our Bull Sale Catalogue to see test results for each Lot.
+Look for the BULLCHECK™ logo (see below) in our Bull Sale Catalogue to see test results for each Lot.

 Structural problems impact negatively on both the reproductive & growth performance in your beef herd.
 It is widely recognised that structural problems in bulls have detrimental effects on conception rates, calving patterns & thus profitability.
 Similarly, females with inadequate structural characteristics are more prone to weaning lighter calves or conceiving later in the breeding season than their more functional counterparts.
 These structural problems filter through the beef supply chain, reducing income & productivity for the producer, backgrounder, feedlot etc.